-- a student does not make application for a substitute task or extension of time, - a claim based on illness is not supported by an appropriate medical certificate, - · insufficient evidence is provided in support of an application based on misadventure, or - a request for an extension of time or an alternative task is denied for reasons determined by the Manager of School Operations in conference with the relevant Faculty Coordinator.
+- a student does not make application for a substitute task or extension of time, - a claim based on illness is not supported by an appropriate medical certificate, - insufficient evidence is provided in support of an application based on misadventure, or - a request for an extension of time or an alternative task is denied for reasons determined by the Managers of School Operations in conference with the relevant Faculty Coordinator.

 A lost assessment due to technical issues does not qualify as misadventure.
-Your work is your responsibility - please back it up, especially online.
-Multiple back-ups are recommended for assessment tasks.
+Your work is your responsibility - please back it up, especially in the cloud!
+Multiple back ups are recommended for assessment tasks.